 Work with the delegates to identify problems, and solutions and then agree on commitment to making changes, which need to be supported by line managers.
 Follow up with one-to-one mentoring and coaching (and involving managers to get their support).

 Particularly good improvements to time management can be achieved with small groups from the same department (max 4 training delegates) – comprising colleagues from the same work team.
 Small group sizes and short sessions, up to two hours each, enable a strong practical focus and results-based approach.
 Fortnightly sessions enable follow-up and identification of next actions and changes.

-Involvement of colleagues in the group is essential because mutual job covering enables time slots to be protected, and interruptions to be reduced.
-Involve delegates' managers in changes - it's in their interest to understand and support (managers are often the main cause of time management problems because they don't respect their staff's time-planning and protected slots for projects or big task activities).
+The involvement of colleagues in the group is essential because mutual job covering enables time slots to be protected, and interruptions to be reduced.
+Involve delegates' managers in changes - it's in their interest to understand and support (managers are often the main cause of time management problems because they don't respect their staff's time-planning and protected slots for projects or big tasks activities).
 Time management requires re-conditioning the environment rather than allowing the environment to condition the worker.